Peloton Calories Burned: Accuracy & Calories Burned for All 37 Classes

 7. Climb Rides: Regardless of the amount of time available to workout, a climb ride can get the heart pumping.
 Riders can choose classes that last just 10 minutes up to 60 minutes, which can burn between 110 and 800 calories.
 A climb ride consists of high resistance which emulates cycling uphill, which not only is great for the heart, but also helps strengthen the legs and glutes.

 8. Live DJ Rides: Looking for a fun 20 to 45 minute ride that doesn’t necessarily have a laid out path, the live DJ rides offer music from an inhouse Peloton DJ and tons of upbeat interaction with the coaches.
-Not to mention, Peloton calories burned for cycling with a live DJ is between 190 to 415 calories per session.
+Not to mention, calories burned on Peloton for cycling with a live DJ is between 190 to 415 calories per session.

 Because these classes can be so intense, they start at just 5 minutes for beginners and burn roughly 80 calories and extend all the way to 60 minutes and burn nearly 700 calories.